ethanphilipweiland/millenial-debt/README.md

 ## Acknowledgements
 Snijders, Tom A. B., and Roel J. Bosker.
 [1999] 2012.
 Multilevel Analysis: An Introduction to Basic and Advanced Modeling.
 2nd ed.
 Thousand Oaks, California: SAGE.

+## License
+See LICENSE for licensing details for this repository.